 California City

-The work California City (2010-2012) can be seen as the starting point of a larger research on the neoliberal utopia and the urban neoliberal experiment.
-Photography and text unfold intermingling perspectives on a sociologist’s ideological dream on community theory versus the same sociologist’s intentional construction of a real estate bubble.
-Next to this a compiled cartographic GIS work casts light on a parallel reality stressing California City’s contemporary landownership.
+The work California City (2010-2012) is part of a larger research into capitalist/market driven systems and their implementation as an urban experiment.
+The work zooms in on a City of the Future, California City (USA), and unfolds intermingling realities on a sociologist’s ideological dream and his intentional construction of a real estate bubble.
+A cartographic work casts light on a parallel reality stressing California City’s contemporary landownership.
 On the one hand the map shows an empty desolate community, on the other hand a flourishing landscape of tax income.

-California City, situated in the Mojave Desert, was incorporated in 1965 and eventually became the 3rd largest city in California in area and the 34th largest in the entire USA.
-Today, amidst Edwards Air Force Base, two car testing centers, a Space Shuttle airstrip, an open pit mine and a high security prison, Mendelsohn’s city reflects the American Dream as a failure as well as a new pioneers Utopia.
+California City was incorporated in 1965 and eventually became the 3rd largest city in area in California, and the 34th largest in the USA.
+Today, amidst Edwards Air Force Base, two car testing centers, a Space Shuttle airstrip, an open pit mine and a high security prison, California City reflects the City of the Future as a failure as well as a new pioneers Utopia.